evanfantozzi/Classifying-Far-Right-Extremism-in-Social-Media/README.md

 ## Keyword Lists Preparation
 See KeywordLists.md in build_models/keyword_lists

-Once all files are obtained, from the main directory run: `uv sync` This ensures you have the libraries you need.
+Once all files are obtained, from the main directory run: `uv sync`.
+This ensures you have the libraries you need.
 Only need to run once.

 ## `python3 build_models/create_model_pkls.py`